-The School is home to approximately 750 undergraduate students, 50 postgraduate students on taught programmes and approximately 40 PhD students.
-With 65 staff to support your learning, the School is proud of its achievements:
+The School is home to approximately 700 undergraduate students, 50 postgraduate students on taught programmes and approximately 40 PhD students.

 - English has 71% of its research graded as internationally excellent and world leading overall (3* and 4*) and 25% of its research outputs assessed as world leading (4*)

 - History is in the top 3 performing subjects at Keele: 82% of its research is recognised as world leading and internationally excellent (4*and 3*) by the latest Research Excellence Framework

 - 29% of Music’s overall research is rated as world-leading (4*).
 It was, moreover, awarded the top category (4*) for one of its Impact Case Studies.
 80% of its environment is of internationally excellent and world-leading quality (3 and 4*)

 The School seeks to ensure that our courses are linked to national developments and provide students with a high quality course.
 Examples of such links are: